 All methods to mitigate IPv6 security issues Real life security intro

-I the process of configuring our corporate network test segment for IPv6 support there was direct demand to pay particular attention to security.
-In few weeks it was my mayor role to go trough all materials I could get in order to learn more about IPv6 security.
-In that process first stop was my favorite packetpushers podcast that had exactly one podcast about IPv6 security that I needed between more than 160 available until now.
+I the process of configuring our corporate network test segment for IPv6, there was direct demand to pay particular attention to security.
+It was my role to go trough all materials I could get to learn more about IPv6 security.
+In that process first stop was my favorite packetpushers podcast.
+They published more that 200 podcast till now and one of them was about IPv6 security that I needed.
 In that security show from last year Healthy Paranoia Show 4:IPv6 Security Smackdown!
-Mrs. Y with bunch of great host discussed IPv6 security.
+Mrs. Y with bunch of great hosts discussed IPv6 security.
 They speak about almost all stuff that exist today in securing IPv6 enabled networks.
 One of the guests was Mr. Eric Vyncke, Cisco Distinguished Consulting Engineer who wrote IPv6 Security book for CiscoPress.
 Later, I did see that this book was everything you need to learn IPv6 security.
-Of course, it’s easy to get edge router to run IPv6 on Internet facing interface but my goal is to get IPv6 inside our environment and that part is still tricky if you include all the stuff needed to be done (especially on firewall part of the story).
+Of course, it’s easy to get edge router to run IPv6 on Internet facing interface, but my goal is to get IPv6 inside our LAN environment and that part is still tricky if you include all the stuff needed to be done (especially on firewall part of the story).

-I search for more info and some examples on how to configure Cisco gear for IPv6.
+I searched for additional information and some examples on how to configure Cisco gear for IPv6.
 Specially helpful were IPv6 webinars from long followed Networking/Cisco genius Ivan Pepelnjak at his great site ipspace.net (one of my homepage tabs).
 Here the guest is again Eric Vyncke.

-After all the knowledge I pull out of those mentioned resources I was ready to carry out my test segment in our network and make it secure.
+After I gathered the knowledge out of those resources, I was ready to deploy IPv6 on my test segments and make it secure.
 Here are just a few rows about every one of IPv6 first-hop security features that are available on Cisco equipment.
 Just for the info, not all the equipment has all the features.
 Some of them came out few months ago so older switches and routers may not have all of these implemented.
-Sometimes you will be limited by the licence to.
-I need to mention that other vendors equipment has also implementation of some features mentioned below.
-For now it seems that Cisco invested the most effort and gathered the best team of engineers to implement all possible features for IPv6 first-hop security.
+Sometimes you will be limited by the license to.
+I need to mention that other vendor’s equipment also supports most features mentioned below.
+For now it seems that Cisco invested the most effort and gathered the best team of engineers to add all possible features for IPv6 first-hop security inside IOS.

 Let’s go with the list:

-IPv6 RA Guard We know that RA messages are important part of IPv6 architecture as they are the only way to get default gateway info to host in the network (beside static configuration).
+IPv6 RA Guard – RA messages are important part of IPv6 architecture.
+They are the only way to get default gateway info to host in the network segment (beside static configuration).
 DHCPv6 does not carry this information in his messages unlike DHCPv4.
 RA messages are Router Advertisement messages send from main router that is default gateway for that specific network segment.
-Having that in mind it’s clear that only port on the switch that needs to receive RA messages inbound is the port connecting the router.
+Having that in mind it’s clear that, only port on the switch that needs to receive RA messages inbound, is the port connecting the router.
 All other switch ports for hosts are only forwarding RA messages to host devices but there is no need for host to send RA messages back to switch.
 Even better, it is wrong if some host sends RA messages because he is then practically trying to take the role of default gateway away from router.
-Configuring RA Guard on all switch ports except port that heads to router we prevented rouge RA advertisements on that segment.
+Configuring RA Guard on all switch ports except port that heads towards the router is preventing rouge RA advertisements on that segment.

 Some of this things I read in books and some of them took me few days of troubleshooting and sweating to get to them so I give them for free here to save you fellow networker some time: